Royal tours of Australia: Prince Alfred's visit 1867–1868

 The first member of the Royal Family to visit Australia was Prince Alfred, Duke of Edinburgh, son of Queen Victoria, in 1867.

 The trip was fraught with disaster.
 Prince Alfred arrived on board HMS Galatea, of which he was also Captain, as part a world cruise.
 On 31 October 1867, he landed at South Australia and spent three weeks there.
 He toured South Australia, then attended the funeral of one of his ship's crew, who had accidentally drowned at Glenelg.
 He departed for Melbourne on the 22nd, and was met by Governor of Victoria on board the Victoria, who escorted the Galatea back to Melbourne.
 He officially landed on the 25th.

 During the welcome ceremonies, 10,000 people gathered to meet him.
 An image of William of Orange defeating the Catholic armies at the Battle of the Boyne was erected on a hall in Melbourne.
 Someone fired shots from inside the hall into the Irish Catholic crowd who had gathered outside to throw stones at the hall, a Catholic boy was killed, and a riot between Irish Catholics and Protestants subsequently broke out.

-On the 27th, the public banquet the Prince was supposed to attend broke out into rioting after Prince Alfred cancelled his attendance, concerned about security.
+On the 27th, the public banquet the Prince was supposed to attend turned into a riot after Prince Alfred cancelled his attendance, concerned about security.
 He then visited Geelong, where large crowds gathered, leading the organising committee to flee.
 Prince Alfred then visited Bendigo, where a wooden model of the Galatea was erected as the center of a fireworks display.
 Three boys climbed into the model and burned to death when fireworks they let off set it on fire.
 A ball was then planned in the newly opened Alfred Hall, named in his honour.
 It caught fire and burned to the ground before the ball.